Klortho/ZomboApp/README.md

 If I ever have time, here is what I'd like to do.

+* Fix for IE; right now, it is broken.

 * Add sound-effects
     * First add some simple sound effects, without regard to the quality of the sounds themselves.
 Get the API working.